OULibraries/ubi8-drupal-env/README.md

 # DRP Environment

+## Requirements

+To run sucessfully, you'll need:

+* a nice Unix environment (linux, MacOS, WSL2)
+* working AWS credentials with access to `ul-drp-data`
+* working install of docker and docker-compose

+It's recommended that you use `aws-vault` to manage your aws credentials.

 ## Building the containers

 To download Red Hat UBI base images, you'll need to authenticate with the Red Hat package registry using a Red Hat Registry Service Account, which can be created from your Red Hat Developer Account.
 See Red Hat's [Registry Authentication](https://access.redhat.com/RegistryAuthentication) page.